skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 contracting strategy has the largest impact on the probability of success on this effort***.
-The FISS system is the initial target for proof of concepts to be transitioned into production, this effort shouldn’t be limited to just that system.
+The FISS system is the initial target for proof of concepts to be transitioned into production, this effort shouldn't be limited to just that system.
 This is a unique opportunity to synthesize diverse Medicare payment systems.
 Including the following:

 * Common Working File (CWF)